 When it comes to finding a supplier of stainless steel, the first thing is to know what you need.
 Suppliers specialise in various forms of steel, which can be optimised for certain applications or delivery forms.
 These are usually laid out in industry standards and grades.
 After that, you need a supplier who will deliver to your geographical location.
 Finally, knowing the rough quantity is also an important factor.
 Matmatch makes it easy to find and compare steel suppliers based on the criteria most important to you.

-Here we bring you an introduction to some of Europe’s leading suppliers of stainless steel, including Deutsche Edelstahlwerke, MCC Limited, Salomon’s Metalen, and Sverdrup Steel.
+Here we bring you an introduction to some of Europe’s leading suppliers of stainless steel, including Sandvik, Deutsche Edelstahlwerke, Salomon’s Metalen, and Sverdrup Steel.

 Deutsche Edelstahlwerke (DEW) of the Schmolz + Bickenbach group was founded in 2016 and is headquartered in Witten, Germany.
 It is one of the world’s leading producers and processors of special steel long products.
 DEW develops innovative, individual special steel solutions for complex high-tech applications and offers services ranging from steelmaking to extensive steel processing and steel finishing.